makerflow/cli/README.md

 Breaks are a quick way to set your Slack status and let your coworkers know when you are away on a break.

-To go on a break, run `makerflow break start` and to end it, run `makerflow break stop`.

 ##### Providing type of break

 If you pass a `--reason` argument, Makerflow will automatically set an appropriate status and emoji